 Apart from the region figuring prominently on the label, Spanish wines also present five different levels of aging in wooden barrels (mainly oak). (photo by Jason McConnie)

 Joven (meaning “young”) or Cosecha/Cosechero (meaning vintage), are wines that have minimal or no oak aging at all.
 They are generally fermented in stainless steel and are all about fruit, designed specifically for fast and easy consumption.

-Barrica (meaning “barrel”) or Roble (meaning “oak”) are the next category.
+Barrica (meaning “barrel”) or Roble (meaning “oak”) is the next category.
 Also young, these wines have been lightly aged in oak (generally between 3 and 6 months).
-They are also fruit forward yet introduce some secondary toasted wood aromas.
+They are also fruit-forward, yet introduce some secondary toasted wood aromas.

-Crianza (meaning “aged” or “nursed”) are two year-old wines with at least six months aging in oak.
-The more premium DOCa regions require 12 months in oak for a wine to be labelled under this category.
+Crianza (meaning “aged” or “nursed”) are two-year-old wines with at least six months aging in oak.
+The more premium DOCa regions require 12 months in oak for a wine to be labeled under this category.
 They are structured, clean, balanced and fruity on the palate yet also contain varying degrees of charred flavors from their aging in oak.
 They can last considerably longer than the previous categories.

 Reserva (“reserved”) wines are aged three years with a minimum of one year spent in oak (although most producers frequently age them considerably longer).
 This style is more developed and introduces the famous tertiary aromas product of their longer bottle aging (earth, mushrooms, etc.) These wines have less noticeable fresh fruit yet more finesse and aromatic intricacy.